brynjarmbje/vef2-hopVerk2/README.md

 Backend Connection: Connects to a backend hosted on Render.

 Our backend's database is hosted on render so it might take a while to cold start .

+Must be logged in as admin to post a movie,

+Username : admin
+password : adminpassword